software-students-spring2025/4-containers-byteme/README.md

 2. **Set up environment variables:**

-- In you cloned project directory, go to the `machine-learning-client` directory:
+- In your cloned project directory, go to the `machine-learning-client` directory:

 ```sh
 cd 4-containers-byteme/machine-learning-client